 1. Full Score Practice (FSP)

-- One or more people interested in the ideas, principles, and awarenesses of the Underscore and Contact Improvisation.
+- A group (it can also be a solo person) interested in the ideas, principles, and awarenesses of the Underscore and Contact Improvisation.

 - Dancing at the designated 4-hour time.

-- Everyone has had at least one 45-minute talk-through (60+ minute is preferable), and it is done before the Underscore Practice.
+- Everyone has had at least one 45-minute talk-through (60+ minute is preferable), and it is done before the GUS Practice.

 1. a.
 Non-Synchronous Full Score Practice